-If you have a fondness for fluffy dog breeds, you might have seen a dog resembling a mop at the park or on the internet.
+If you have a fondness for fluffy dog breeds, you might have seen a dog that looks like a mop at the park or on the internet.
 Such dogs are unique and rare to find.
-Their striking appearance can be astonishing, thanks to their coats that look like household mops.
+Their striking appearance can be astonishing, thanks to their coats that look like household cleaning tools!

 So, what type of dog breeds are these mop lookalikes, and are they suitable to adopt?
-Here’s a list of 10 dogs that look like a mop you may want to consider.
+Here’s a list of seven dog breeds that look like a mop you may want to consider.

 1. Bergamasco Sheepdog